jmatsumura/docker_lgtview/README.md

 brief rundown with more details to be found in the comments of the docker-compose.yml file.

+Both DBs, (MongoDB for LGTview && MySQL for TwinBLAST), are more simply imported as preset images from Docker hub.

 Containers:

 ./LGTview - houses the LGTview specific scripts to view the data on the server